 Attendance at all clinical and laboratory experiences is mandatory.
 Absences are any time missed from any scheduled clinical or lab day, whether it is the entire day, or whether it is coming in late for the clinical or lab day.
-However, if an unavoidable mitigating circumstance arises which prevents attendance as scheduled, the student may request an excused absence.
-An excused absence will result in the hours being made up at the discretion of the course faculty and nursing leadership.
-Because clinical and laboratory hours are required for program completion, hours for clinical days and lab hours missed related to excused absences must be made up.
-Clinical make-up may consist of additional hours at a clinical facility on a non-scheduled school
+Make up opportunities are not guaranteed.
+Make up opportunities will be at the discretion of Nursing Administration and will be considered for excused absences only.
+Clinical and laboratory hours are required for program completion.
+Any course absence may result in course failure.